Trump could meet in person with Putin as soon as next week, White House official says

 A meeting between Putin and Trump would be their first since Trump returned to office this year.
 It would be a significant milestone in the 3-year-old war, though there’s no promise such a meeting would lead to the end of the fighting since Russia and Ukraine remain far apart on their demands.

-Secretary of State Marco Rubio, who was asked in an interview on Fox Business later Wednesday about a potential Trump-Putin meeting, said “a lot has to happen before that can occur.”
+Secretary of State Marco Rubio, who was asked in an interview on Fox Business about a potential Trump-Putin meeting, said “a lot has to happen before that can occur.”

 Rubio said the U.S. would be having talks with its European allies and the Ukrainians over the next few days.
 He said Trump meeting directly with the leaders of Russia and Ukraine would help close an agreement, but said, “We’ve got to get close enough to that point so that a meeting like that will be productive and worth doing.”